bradym05/VoldexCodeTest-Repository/README.md

 -Checks build animations setting.<br />
 -Animates new buildings by moving them to a random location and tweening back.<br />
 -Plays building sounds using QuickSound.<br />
+-Tells player they must buy the ticket booth to fly their ship.<br />
+-Tells player to claim ticket once they have purchased the ticket booth. <br />

 QuickSound:<br />